 Termination: Enrollment in the Patient Aid Program is automatically terminated if no claims are received by us within four months following your enrollment date.
 You must alert us before this four month period ends as to the reason you have not submitted a claim in order to remain enrolled in the program.

-We invite the applicant, with help from their family, friends and associates, to raise their own donations on behalf of the patient.
+We invite the applicant, with help from their family, friends and associates, to make a donation on behalf of the patient.
 We then match up to $1,500 of these funds made payable to our organization, and reimburse paid expenses up to $3,000 for our Covered Treatment and Services incurred within the abovementioned periods.
 If these expenses are unpaid, we pay your medical provider directly.

 Covered Treatment and Services:

-- IV Chemotherapy or Radiation Therapy (Outpatient only);
+- Oral Chemotherapy; IV Chemotherapy or Radiation Therapy (Outpatient only);

 - Anti-nausea prescription drugs while in treatment;